Shahabed/Shahabed/README.md

 - 👋 Hi, I’m @Shahabed
 - 👀 I’m interested in Statistics, ML
 - 🌱 I’m currently learning about
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science projcts
-- 📫 How to reach me ...
+- 📫 How to reach me c.shahab@yahoo.com

 <!---
 Shahabed/Shahabed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.